Hedge Removal Cost

 Can I Remove Hedging Myself?

-If you are a competent gardener and don't mind the odd DIY job, then you can remove small hedges yourself using the method above.
-This is great if you are on a tight budget.
-However, some hedges can be quite large, and many can be very stubborn, so this is something that you need to keep in mind as the DIY route may not be the best option.
+However, some hedges can be quite large, and many can be very stubborn, so this is something that you need to keep in mind, as the DIY route may not be the best option.

 Building regulations also don't apply to hedges.
 However, hedge roots can affect the foundations of your home, so this is something that you should consider if the hedge is close to your home.
-If you are unsure whether the hedge is an issue to your home foundations, it's best to speak to your contractor for some advice.
+If you are unsure whether the hedge is an issue for your home foundations, it's best to speak to your contractor for some advice.

-You will need to consider a few things before hiring contractors to remove your hedges for you.
-Below is a list of some of the main things that you should consider when looking for the right contractors for the job:
+Below is a list of some of the main things that you should consider when looking for a local hedge removal specialist:

 - Does the contractor offer any guarantees with their work?

-- How much is the work to complete? – Ask for a breakdown of costs so you can ensure you are paying a good price for each element of the job.
+- How much does hedge trimming cost?
+Ask for a breakdown of costs so you can ensure you are paying a good price for each element of the job.

 - Is the contractor experienced in removing the specific type of hedges that you have?

-- How many years' worth of experience does the contractor have in removing hedges?
+- How many years' worth of experience does the contractor have in removing hedges, and how many contractors will carry out the job?

-- Will the contractor fix any issues that may arise?
+- Will the contractor fix any issues that may arise during the work?

 - Will the contractor take care of any relevant waste removal?